jforget/raku-Hamilton2/doc/Hamilton.en.md

 * Bailador:ver<0.0.19>:auth≤github:Bailador≥

-Note:  because  of the  way  the  char  "less  than" is  processed  by Markdown, I have changed some of them  with a char "less than or equal to" and  for consistence, I  have changed the balancing  char "greater than" with "greater than or equal to".

 Since a date I  do not remember, possibly in 2024  but with no further precision, program `website.raku` fails  at start-up with segmentation errors.
 At first,  I did not care  much, because I just  had to repeat